 Most people with hearing difficulties have hearing loss in both ears.
 Therefore, binaural hearing aids are appropriate for most.
 It is only for a select few individuals that two hearing aids are not best.
 These situations include:

 Hearing with both ears will help you to hear the best of your potential.
-In order to determine if you could benefit from two hearing aids, contact us to make and appointment for a free hearing evaluation.
+In order to determine if you could benefit from two hearing aids, contact us to make and appointment for a hearing evaluation.